JSFromHell/node-cache-layer/README.md

 app.use(
 	cache({
-		config_file: "./path/config.json", // If you prefer not to use the default location isCacheable(req: any) { // Custom function to define if the response can be cached if(req.query.is_preview == "1")
+		config_file: "./path/config.json", // If you prefer not to use the default location isCacheable(req: any) { // Custom function to define whether the response can be cached if(req.query.is_preview == "1")
 				return false;